-It is absolutely imperative that the words clone and cultivar be separated and that some method be established for knowing exactly what you are buying, whether it be a cultivar with similar traits of a clone.
+It is absolutely imperative that the words clone and cultivar be separated and that some method be established for knowing exactly what you are buying, whether it be a cultivar with similar traits or a clone.

-Henry A. Ross is founder and director of the nonprofit organization Gardenview Horticultural Park, Inc., Strongsville, OH.
+Henry A. Ross is founder and director of the non-profit-making organisation Gardenview Horticultural Park, Inc., Strongsville, Ohio.